 Administration

-Provide general and flexible administrative support as required to assist with the smooth running of the department – to include some digital filing, arranging couriers, taxis, administering concert ticket requirements, and maintaining departmental records (such as holiday charts, the list of turs and whereabouts).
+Provide general and flexible administrative support as required to assist with the smooth running of the department – to include some digital filing, arranging couriers, taxis, administering concert ticket requirements, and maintaining departmental records (such as holiday charts, the list of tours and whereabouts).

 If necessary, assist with travel and hotel arrangements for business trips, assist with expense management for Managers/Directors.
 As required, provide some sales support for senior staff (mailings, research etc.)